 To be clear, when we say, “fruit juices,” we’re not talking about the store-bought stuff that comes out of the carton in your fridge.
 Instead, we mean a little bit of the fresh juice that comes out of the fruit itself (just be sure the fruit itself isn’t toxic — grape juice is an obvious no-no).

 This one depends on your dog, as some animals are lactose intolerant; these pups should obviously never be given any moo juice.
-Even the ones who can tolerate milk should only be given some in small doses, as it can upset their stomach and is full of unnecessary calories.
+Even the ones who can tolerate milk should only be given some in very small doses, as it can upset their stomach and is full of unnecessary calories.

 If you insist on giving your pup milk, though, consider sources other than the trustworthy cow.
 Goat’s milk is every bit as nutritious and much less likely to cause any unwanted interactions.
 Again, we recommend that you only offer your dog a small amount of milk.
 You can give them a spoonful or two or add a small amount to flavor their drinking water.

 What Should Dogs NEVER Drink?